Indian Ocean Holidays

-The islands were then explored by French, British and Portuguese adventurers colonising the islands.
+The islands were then explored by French, British and Portuguese adventurers, who were the pioneers in the colonising of the islands.
 These influences are very evident to this day, while the ocean's position, bounded by such diverse countries and continents, ensures the islands enjoy a cultural mix that is as heady and intoxicating as the spices and the scenery.

 Once described by Mark Twain as “the original of which heaven is but a copy”, the islands of Mauritius are idolized by travellers everywhere for their beautiful blend of beaches, cuisine, and culture, curating the ultimate luxury travel experience.